 On March 15, 2023, the application was routed to several public agencies and City departments for review and comment.
-Comments and recommendations form City department have been incorporated into the findings and conditions of approval.
+Comments and recommendations from City departments have been incorporated into the findings and conditions of approval.
 As of the writing of this report, the City received the following responses from the following referral agencies (Attachment 2):